/r/povertyfinance/

-r/povertyfinance is a subreddit with 2.7M members.
-The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses money, financial, help, job, and food, and they frequently recommend/review appliances, work clothes, and phone plan.
+r/povertyfinance is a subreddit with 2.8M members.
+The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses money, job, financial, debt, and poverty, and they frequently recommend/review appliances, work clothes, and phone plan.

 Financial advice, frugality tips, stories, opportunities, and general guidance for people who are struggling financially.
 No Judgement, just advice!